Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Alternatively, grab a blanket and head down to the lake to do some of your own stargazing.
 A good place to stargaze for free in Tekapo is the Church of the Good Shepherd.
 There’s minimal light pollution and some photography opportunities.

 There are plenty of other exciting things to do in Tekapo.
-I’ve written a more in-depth article on this, but here is a quick overview.
+Here’s a quick overview:

 Lake Pukaki (viewpoints)